 Read my full blog post about Astaxanthin here.

-While sunscreens have their benefits and protect us from the sun they should be used carefully after thorough knowledge.
+While sunscreens have their benefits and protect us from the sun they should be used carefully after thorough research.

 The Environmental Working Group issues safety ratings on sunscreens so you can find brands that are safe.

 Around 75% of sunscreens contain harmful chemicals, but there’s still 25% left to make a choice from.

-This year I bought this brand and this stick on Amazon.
+This year I bought this brand of lotion and this stick on Amazon.

 It’s best to avoid the spray sunscreens because they can easily be breathed in and you don’t provide good coverage.

 However, before I learned that we used this brand at our recent beach stay and didn’t get burned.